 Two types of similarities were measured: lexical similarity (which captures the number of words in common) and semantic similarity (which captures the similarity of the meanings of those words).
 To measure both types of similarities, a combination of cosine similarity (which accounts for lexical similarity) and text embedding (which accounts for semantic similarity) were used.

-An analysis was conducted on each of the three data sources – annual reports, analyst quarterly calls, and company press releases.
+An analysis was conducted on each of the three data sources—annual reports, analyst quarterly calls, and company press releases.
 The average of the three data sets was used as the final score.

 2. Number of AI-related keywords

-This process generated 16 distinct categories, with each category consisting of approximately five keywords.
-Each company received a score for each of the three data sources ranging between 0-16, depending on how many categories of the 16 AI categories were mentioned.
+A list of AI-related keywords was developed via desk research and with categorization algorithms.
+This process generated 18 distinct categories, with each category consisting of an average of 5 keywords.
+Each company received a score (for each of the three data sources) ranging between 0-13, depending on how many keywords in in each of the categories were mentioned.
 The scores from each data source were standardized for each company.
 The final score was calculated as the average of the Z-scores from each data source.

 3. AI deals and amounts invested